tracer-x/TRACER/README.md

    - `classes` - contains all *.class of the system (GENERATED AUTOMATICALLY)
    - `lib` - contains *.jar files
    - `bin` - contains all scripts
-   - `dist` - to generate a distribution version
+   - `dist` - tools to generate the distribution version
    - `src`
      - `compiler/antlr` - contains the compiler from C to CLP
      - `compiler/GUIFrontEnd` - contains the GUI front end of the system